Wudangquan: Fu-style Wudangquan

-The 12th generation headmaster and Gatekeeper of Wudang Dan Pai in China was Ma Jie, who learned his techniques from Daoist master Xuan Dan, Wudang Sword master Meng Xiao-Feng, and Xingyiquan and Baguazhang master Han Mu-Xia.
-Ma Jie's closed door disciples, Chang Wu-Na and Lu Mei-hui (who are also disciples of Qian Timing) are the current masters and gatekeepers of the 13th generation.
+The 12th generation headmaster and Gatekeeper of Wudang Danpai in China was Ma Jie, who learned his techniques from Daoist master Xuan Dan, Wudang Sword master Meng Xiaofeng, and xingyiquan and baguazhang master Han Muxia.
+Ma Jie's closed door disciples, Chang Wuna and Lu Meihui (who are also disciples of Qian Timing) are the current masters and gatekeepers of the 13th generation.